NYCPlanning/ud-digital-practice/content/pages/2021/02/tutorial-3-modeling-analysis-at-the-neighborhood-scale/index.md

 summary: Use UDTools for Rhino to document and refine a neighborhood-scale RWCDS.
 publishSlug: /tutorials/rhino/module-3
 ---
-### Audience

-all agency staff who work on RWCDS analysis, while the second half will cover the methods available to designers for performing the analysis using UDTools.

-* Planners and managers involved in the CEQR process for neighborhood studies (pt.
-1 only)
-* Designers likely to use UDTools for RWCDS work (pts.
-1 and 2)

-### Prerequisites

-* Session 1
-* Pt.
-2 Only:

-  * Session 2
-  * Basic familiarity with Rhino, esp. layer management and solid modeling
+This is the third tutorial in the Introduction to UDTools series, focused on RWCDS documentation for neighborhood-scale projects like rezonings.
+Like the second session, the intended audience is urban designers and other Rhino users who will be tasked with producing models and takeoffs as part of their everyday work.
+However, project managers and others involved in the RWCDS process may find the included discussions on project roles and best practices for iterative process helpful as well.

 ## Learning Objectives